muktika1/fetch-ml-apprentice-challenge/README.md

 My overall strategy prioritizes reusing strong pretrained representations (MiniLM) while focusing learning on task-specific heads.
 Freezing the transformer backbone allows the model to retain language generalization while training the lightweight heads for sentence classification, receipt quality, and query intent.
 In a low-data scenario, this approach balances efficiency and performance.
 I also explored when it may be helpful to freeze specific heads to support continual learning or avoid degrading prior task performance.
 These freezing strategies reflect common practices in real-world ML systems, especially those used in production at scale, such as at Fetch.

-Task 4 (Bonus): Multi-Task Training Loop
+## Task 4: Multi-Task Training Loop Implementation
 To demonstrate how the model would be trained in a multi-task setting, I implemented a mock training loop using hypothetical data for each of the three tasks:

 Sentence classification (Task A)